 What Discipline matters fall under the jurisdiction of the District?

 Red Cards in which the offence was 'directed at the Game Official(s)' fall under the jurisdiction of EOS.
-Such offences are subject to the DBR System.
+Such offences are subject to the DBH System.

-All misconduct types relating to registration of players, team officials & club administrators fall under the jurisdiction of EOS.
+All misconduct types relating to registration of Players, Team Officials and Club Administrators fall under the jurisdiction of EOS.

-All misconduct by a Match Official falls under the jurisdiction of the District Association in which the game official is registered .
+All misconduct by a Match Official falls under the jurisdiction of the District Association in which the Match Official is registered .

 Requesting a New Hearing

-Those who wish to request another hearing after failing to attend a hearing when required to do so, must submit a written request together with the required $100.00 request for hearing fee to EOSL.
+Those who wish to request another hearing after failing to attend a hearing when required to do so, must submit a written request to the EOSL, together with the required Request for Hearing fee.

 How do I postpone a hearing that has already been scheduled?

 The party must submit a Request for Postponement, in writing, to the EOSL or EOS and must state the reason for requesting the postponement.
-The Request for Postponement must be received no later than four (4) days prior to the date of that hearing and must be accompanied by the correct Request for Postponement Fee of $250.00.
+The Request for Postponement must be received no later than four days before the hearing date and must be accompanied by the Request for Hearing Postponement fee.

 The EOSL shall have full discretion to refund the Request for Postponement Fee if sufficient reason warrants such action.